 Celebrating Valentine’s Day as a couple is challenging once you’re parents.
 Unless you have a trustworthy babysitter that is somehow actually available on Valentine’s night, you’ll probably find yourself celebrating at home with your loved one.
 It’s definitely different from the traditional thinking of what makes for a romantic date night, but it’s possible.
 After all, romance doesn’t necessarily need to be big – it just needs to be thoughtful.

 As I thought about how to celebrate Valentine’s Day this year and how to make a date night at home different from any other night in, I was inspired by a recent conversation with Jai from Mami’s Time Out.
 She suggested having a candle-lit dinner at home, which is so simple, yet something I had not thought about.
 Candles – what a nice and easy way to create a different atmosphere!

 I decided instead of focusing on the main meal, I’d focus on creating a nice dessert for two.
 I don’t often bake, so this automatically gives my date night a special meaning.
-Plus, I wanted to make my husband’s favorite dessert, carrot cake, but a sugar free version to keep in-line with our attempt at eating healthier.
-So, with a plan in mind, I headed to Walmart to pick up some necessary ingredients, supplies, and browse their Valentine’s section.
+Plus, I wanted to make my husband’s favorite dessert, carrot cake, but a sugar-free version to keep in-line with our attempt at eating healthier.
+So, with a plan in mind, I headed to the store to pick up some necessary ingredients, supplies, and browse their Valentine’s Day section.

-Sugar Free Carrot Cake & Home-Made Cream Cheese Frosting
+Sugar-Free Carrot Cake & Home-Made Cream Cheese Frosting Recipe

 *Adapted from Pillsbury’s Sugar Free Carrot Cake recipe